 He once performed three shows in two countries in one day – phew!!
 And, as a music and entertainment business stalwart, he’s showing no signs of slowing down… February and March 2019 see the record-breaking Aussie Brit back on stage to mark his impressive quarter-century milestone in showbiz.
 “My ‘Celebrating 25 Years’ tour will see me performing at 25 venues around the country.
 I’m so excited to celebrate with everyone who has followed me over the years!”

 On first entering the industry, did he ever think he would be so staggeringly successful that he would still be recording and performing today?
-“When I started out, I was so determined to make it because singing and performing were all I wanted to do.
-But if you had told me that I would still be around in 25 years’ time, I don’t think I would have been able to answer that, honestly.”
+“When I started, I was so determined to make it because singing and performing were all I wanted to do.
+But if you had told me that I would still be around in 25 years, I don’t think I would have been able to answer that, honestly.”

 Go… Greased Lightnin’!